 Laser Treatment for Sun Damaged Lips

-Your lip will be photographed before and after treatment.
+Your lip will be photographed before and after laser treatment.
 Local anaesthetic is injected into the gums and lip to completely numb the lower lip.
 It is important for the eyes to be protected from the laser beam and they will be covered prior to starting treatment.
-The treatment itself takes only a few minutes.
+The treatment itself is short.
 The laser makes a “popping” noise.
 During the treatment a smoke evacuator is used to remove fumes – this makes a noise rather like a vacuum cleaner.

-The lip heals at the corners of the mouth by the end of the second week while the centre heals last.
-It will usually take one month for your lip to heal.
+It will take 2-3 weeks for your lip to heal.
+The lip heals at the corners of the mouth while the centre heals last.

 The most common problem is the return of your sun-damaged changes.
 This happens early on in about 5% and at a later stage in about 5-10%.